Alan Nunn May: Soviet espionage

 He had let his membership of the Communist Party lapse by 1940, but at Cambridge, when he saw an American report mentioning that Germany might be able to build a dirty bomb, he passed that on to a Soviet contact.
 In Canada, he was approached by Lieutenant Angelov of the GRU (Soviet military intelligence) for information on atomic research.
 He continued his espionage by secretly supplying small samples of the isotopes uranium-233 and 235.
 The courier of the samples was not informed of the danger of radiation, developed painful lesions and needed regular blood transfusions for the rest of his life.
-Nunn May also borrowed library research documents on nuclear power, many from the US, for copying.
-The Canadian Royal Commission later investigated and states that he was paid with two bottles of whiskey and at least C$700.
-Nunn May said that he accepted the money under protest and promptly burnt it.
+May also borrowed library research documents on nuclear power, many from the US, for copying.
+The Canadian Royal Commission later investigated and states that he was paid with two bottles of whisky and at least C$700.
+May said that he accepted the money under protest and promptly burnt it.
 Angelov gave him details for a rendezvous with the GRU next to the British Museum, in London, after his return.